ale-gen/ReactNativeCourse/README.md

 ## Projects

-The repository currently contains the following projects (each on separate branch):
+The repository currently contains the following projects (each on separate directory):

 - Guess Number Game - simple game in which you enter number, and the bot guesses it